 Make the royal Icing for decorative cookie border

 - Using a hand mixer beat the egg white in a bowl.
 Beat until foamy.
 Gradually add the sugar and lemon juice at low speed until it looks shiny and it forms stiff peaks - takes approx. 5-7 minutes.
 With a small tip decorate cookies edges with royal icing.
-Let dry for a few hours so Royal icing can set1 each egg white, 11 ounces confection sugar, 1/2 tsp lemon juice
+Let dry for a few hours so Royal icing can set1 each egg white, 11 ounces confection sugar, 1/2 tsp fresh lemon juice

 - Once Icing is dry store cookies in an airtight container.
 Cover the container holding your soft, chewy cookies tightly.
 This container should be completely airtight, as this will help the cookies maintain their intended